 - Student Affairs department: support, advice, guidance and intervention – [email protected]

-- Deputy to the Vice-President for the Doctoral school: support and intervention – [email protected]
+- Doctoral school (EDOC): support and intervention – [email protected]

 - Your school’s HR manager: support, advice and intervention

 - Equal Opportunities Office: support, advice and guidance – [email protected]